DimensionalDrift/Milestone_3/README.md

 #### The Home Page

 The home page is the first point of contact that the user has with the website.
 It features a list of recipes that users have added to the database.
 On first load, the page loads five recipes.
 If the user wishes to scroll through more recipes then they can click/tap the 'Load More' button at the bottom of the page to start endlessly scrolling the rest of the recipes in the database.
 This interaction has been set up this way for two reasons: First is to allow the user to reach the bottom of the site to interact with the footer.
 Secondly, since endless scrolling can be resource intensive it is better to have the user choose when to start endless scrolling so that the site loads quicker on first contact.
+Note that the recipe list will repeat itself once you reach the end the first time, this is intentional to better test the endless scrolling as there very few recipes in the database.

 If the user is using a screen larger than a mobile phone then the home page will also display a list of recent activity on the site.
 When users like, comment or add recipes to the site, that interaction is added to a list and displayed on the home page.
 This is to encourage users to explore recent recipes and also give the user the sense that the site is active.
 At the moment, when a user clicks/taps on an entry in the activity feed then they are taken to the recipe featured in the activity.